sterrado/BBQ-with-django/README.md

 <h4>Read the instructions very carefully!</h4>

 You'll prepare an api for a frontendless app to organize bbqs.
-In case you want, we'll leave the front end part for a version 2.
 The main entities to be related are BBQ(event), Person(many), Meat(many).
 There are some bonus tracks.
 We'll use Django Rest Framework for this.

 <strong>Additional things</strong>

 <ul>
     <li>Use github to track code versioning.
 Make commits as you develop, maybe a commit per task or more</li>
     <li>You can use different branches also per task and then do a pull request to the main branch, but this is optional</li>
-    <li>You can ask Santiago anything if you get stuck, don't waste too much time when stuck, but google things first.</li>
+    <li>Google things when you get stuck, check the Django rest framework documentation!</li>
     <li>We can, and I'd say we should, make code reviews every now and then</li>
     <li>You have to be familiar with how REST protocol works: GET, POST, PUT, PATCH and DELETE methods</li>
     <li>Django and Django rest framework documentation will be your main ally for this</li>